-The training’s ultimate aim was to leave staff using Agresso confidently, having bought into the changes that would create a more efficient McCarthy & Stone group capable of achieving its goal of investing £2 billion in land and building over the next four years, providing 12,000 new homes across more than 300 different locations nationwide.
+The client had bought into the changes that would create a more efficient McCarthy & Stone group capable of achieving its goal of investing £2 billion in land and building over the next four years, providing 12,000 new homes across more than 300 different locations nationwide.
 All Optimum had to focus on was leaving staff at McCarthy & Stone confident in their use of Agresso – which they did.

 Key to that is the consultancy’s use of client engagement managers.
 Optimum created the role specifically to give each client a primary point of contact who manages every single aspect of the project, including expectations.